Daomephsta/LootTweaker-Docs/docs/tutorials/crash-course-basics.rst

 instance
     a representation of particular kind of thing.
 Created from a type.

-As an example, consider the type ``loottweaker.vanilla.loot.LootPool``, which represents a loot pool.
+As an example, consider the type ``loottweaker.LootPool``, which represents a loot pool.
-There is only one type called ``loottweaker.vanilla.loot.LootPool``, but there are many instances of it, one for each loot pool.
+There is only one type called ``loottweaker.LootPool``, but there are many instances of it, one for each loot pool.

 method